ZeroCry/docker-steamcmd-ubuntu/README.md

 ## Security implications

-Some servers are not available via anonymous login and therefore needs to be authenticated with your Steam username and password prior to installation.
+Not all games are available via anonymous login and therefore need to be authenticated with your Steam username and password prior to installation.

 This means if you have authenticated to install a game then you should **never push your built image to a public registry**.

-If you to build an image for a game that requires Steam authentication, either build the image on your server directly with docker and negate the need for a registry, or use a private _secured and authenticated_ registry.
+If you to build an image for a game that requires Steam authentication, either build the image on your server directly with docker, or use (or create) a private **secured and authenticated** registry.

 ## Usage

-This container is intended to be extended rather than used directly.
-When building, create an `install.txt` in the current working directory of your docker build command containing `steamcmd` commands to install the server(s) you require, and then run `./install.sh` in your `Dockerfile`.
+This container is intended as a base for Steam game containers to extend, rather than to be run directly.

+Create an `install.txt` in the current working directory of your docker build command containing `steamcmd` commands to install the server(s) you wish, and then run `./install.sh` in your `Dockerfile`.

 For example, the following `install.txt` would install the 7 Days to Die dedicated server: